BlackBoxVision/material-calendar-view/README.md

 **MaterialCalendarView** is a **prettier** and **simpler**, **material design calendar** that allows full customization and it's backwards compatible with API 11+.

+##Open Collective

+This project is now in [Open Collective](https://opencollective.com/material-calendar-view/).
+We are looking for project **bakers** or **sponsors**!
+We want to keep this project going amazing and move faster.
+With your help this could be possible.

 ##Screenshots

 <div style="align:center; display:inline-block; width:100%;">